 Pain in any part of the belly or on the side.

-Nausea, throwing up, and not wanting to eat.
+Nausea, vomiting, and not wanting to eat.

-Constipation, back pain, and a slight fever.
+Constipation, back pain, and a fever.

 The main treatment for appendicitis is surgery to remove the appendix (appendectomy).